mindspore-ai/docs/docs/mindpandas/docs/source_en/mindpandas_configuration.md

 #### Multi-machine Multi-process Mode Use

-MindPandas' multi-process backend supports building clusters on multiple machines and performs distributed computing.
+MindSpore Pandas' multi-process backend supports building clusters on multiple machines and performs distributed computing.
 The cluster consists of a master node and multiple worker nodes, and services need to be started separately on each machine in the cluster.
 The startup method is the same as the single-machine multi-process mode, but the master node must be started first, and then other worker nodes must be started.

 Start the master node: